sheronw/eloquentJS3_exercise/README.md

-# Eloquent JavaScript Third Edition Excercise & Notes
+# Eloquent JavaScript Third Edition Exercises & Notes
 ## About
 This is SheronW's repository for Eloquent JavaScript(third edition) Exercises and projects.